AlanCunningham/waveshare-eink-weather-display/README.md

 si: SI units
 ```

-You should now be able to manually run the program and see the weather appear on your eink display
+You should now be able to manually run the program and see the weather appear on your eink display.
+It'll take a few seconds to update.
 ```
 (eink_display_venv) $ python main.py
 ```